drewemartin/tic_tac_yo/README.md

 * User upload photos (powered by paperclip gem)

-* User authentication, reset password and show online status (powered by socery gem)
+* User authentication, reset password and show online status (powered by sorcery gem)

 * Add users to favorite or blocked list and send users private messages using ajax and partial rendering